Ericdataplus/Some_NeuroSCi/README.md

-## I'll use this cell for notes as I read through the article
+## I will be writing notes as I go through the first article linked above.

 The first experiment leading to the start of neuroscience and led to where we are now.